+Most twins conceived with clomid will not be identical.
 During the clinical trials of the twin pregnancies, 1 in 5 were identical twins, while 80% of the twin pregnancies were fraternal twins (not identical).
-(Identical twins come from one egg, not two.)

 Also, women taking clomid who do not have trouble ovulating or getting pregnant, as well as women younger than 25, may have an increased risk of getting pregnant with twins while taking clomid.

 Of course, fertility drugs aren't the only cause for multiple pregnancies.
 Even without Clomid's help. factors that may increase your odds for twins include your age, height, weight, and family history.